-Distribution: East of the Cascades crest in Washington; Washington south to Nevada, east to Idaho.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to Nevada, east to central Idaho.

 Conservation Status: Not of concern